American Retirement Advisors vs. Trajan Wealth

 How does American Retirement Advisors compare to Trajan Wealth in 2026?

 American Retirement Advisors and Trajan Wealth are both Scottsdale-based firms, but they serve different clients differently.
 American Retirement Advisors is a boutique firm with 5 advisors specializing in retirement income, Medicare, and inheritance planning for high-net-worth retirees.
-Trajan Wealth is a rapidly growing national firm with 38 advisors across 53 offices, offering wealth management, in-house estate attorneys, and alternative investments.
+Trajan Wealth is a rapidly growing national firm managing $2.6 billion across more than 30 offices, offering wealth management, in-house estate attorneys and tax preparation, and private market investments.
 Both firms have strengths worth understanding before you choose.

 You have spent decades building something.
 Early mornings, late nights, disciplined saving, and smart decisions got you here.
 Now you are looking at the next chapter and asking the question that matters most: who do I trust to make sure this money lasts as long as I do?